We had the good fortune of connecting with Myeisha Selby and we’ve shared our conversation below.

 Hi Myeisha, how does your business help the community?

-Can you open up a bit about your work and career?
-We’re big fans and we’d love for our community to learn more about your work.
+Could you share a bit more about your work and career?
+We’re big fans, and we’d love for our community to learn more about your work.

 Any places to eat or things to do that you can share with our readers?
 If they have a friend visiting town, what are some spots they could take them to?